Marvy247/Staqars/README.md

 ## Getting Started

 To get started with any of the dApps in this repository, you will need to have [Clarinet](https://github.com/hirosystems/clarinet) installed.
-Clarinet is a tool for developing, testing, and deploying Clarity smart contracts.

 Once you have Clarinet installed, you can navigate to the directory of the dApp you are interested in and use the Clarinet CLI to interact with the contracts.